 Using Google’s drawing canvas, this template consists of a single horizontal line stretching from the left-hand side of the page to the right, with multiple vertical lines indicating essential tasks to be performed each week.

 Product development timeline template

 Our last timeline template example also uses the drawing canvas and combines both the horizontal line and Gantt chart approaches.

-This approach allows project managers to visualize how tasks are assigned in the Gantt-style view — using a color-coded key — and note critical milestones in the horizontal timeline above.
+This approach allows project managers to visualize how tasks are assigned in the Gantt-style view — using a color-coded key — and note critical project milestones in the horizontal timeline above.